nzapras/CTF-Challenges/Onions/readme.md

 # Solution
 **1. Review the Ciphertext**

-Reviewing the ciphertext will make users realize that the cipher applied is a simple Ceasarian shift as the ciphertext has no encryption for special chacters used.
+Reviewing the ciphertext will make users realize that the cipher applied base64.

 **2. Decoding the Cyphertext**

-The user can then use quick decrpytion tools such as https://www.dcode.fr/caesar-cipher to easily decode the message which transaltes too: **Just like the salad :)**
+The user can then use a base64 decoder tool found with a quick google search to see the plaintext.
+The user will then realize that the plaintext is still encrypted and that the true plaintext is has been evolped in multiple encryption layers.
+Decoding from base64 produces the following result:

 **3. Entering the Flag**